Music / Rascal Flatts

-- Step Up to the Microphone: Gary lets Joe Don and Jay share the lead vocal on "Long Slow Beautiful Dance" and a rendition of "God Rest Ye Merry, Gentlemen" made for a multi-artist Christmas album.
-Joe Don and Jay also sang most of "Mary, Did You Know?" by themselves on ABC's CMA Country Christmas in December 2011.
+- Step Up to the Microphone: Gary lets Joe Don and Jay share the lead vocal on "Long Slow Beautiful Dance" and "A Little Home".
+They did likewise for two Christmas releases: a rendition of "God Rest Ye Merry, Gentlemen" made for a multi-artist Christmas album in 2001, and a cover of "Mary, Did You Know?" nine years later.

 - Truck Driver's Gear Change: "Summer Nights" goes up a half-step twice at the end.
 By the final chorus, it's too high for even Gary to sing, and he noticeably sounds strained.

-- In an odd variant, "Easy" goes up a minor third (E to G) halfway through the second verse.
+- In an odd variant, "Easy" goes up a minor third (C-sharp minor to E minor) halfway through the second verse.